fluxcd/helm-operator/docs/tutorials/get-started-kustomize.md

 EOF
 ```

-Create a kustomization file and use the Helm operator deploy YAMLs as base:
+Create a kustomization file and use the Helm Operator deploy YAMLs as base:

 ```sh
 cat > fluxcd/kustomization.yaml <<EOF